 “I had a great medical team of the best doctors, nurses and technicians to guide me through my treatment,” Lonngren said.
 Luckily, he felt healthy enough to return to work a year after his initial diagnosis.
 He still sees Keane every six months for regular check-ups and to make sure the cancer has not returned.

 Unfortunately, this was not his only experience with cancer, and he found himself back at Jefferson in 2016 — this time because of prostate cancer.
-He underwent a radical prostatectomy, performed by Leonard Gomella, MD, Chair of the Department of Urology.
+He underwent a radical prostatectomy, performed by Leonard Gomella, MD, FACS, Chair of the Department of Urology.
 He has also been treated at Jefferson for basal cell carcinoma and squamous cell carcinoma of the skin.

 During one of his many visits to Jefferson, Lonngren met social worker Kate Rehm, who asked him if he would be interested in becoming a volunteer for the Sidney Kimmel Cancer Center Buddy Program.
 The Buddy Program pairs current patients with volunteers who have gone through a similar diagnosis and/or treatment.
 Buddies provide friendly, compassionate advice as a way to lessen patients’ fears and uncertainties as they navigate the often difficult treatment process.